-From a scientific standpoint, spring in the Northern Hemisphere begins with the equinox—usually March 20th—when day and night are nearly equal.
+From a scientific standpoint, spring in the Northern Hemisphere begins with the equinox—usually March 20th or 21st—when day and night are nearly equal.

-In a more practical sense—depending on where you live—spring begins near the end of February and continues through May.
+In a more practical sense—depending on where you live—spring begins near the end of February and continues through May and for some, into June.
 The days continue to grow longer until the solstice on June 20th or 21st, which marks the first day of summer.

 Spring is a period of change that often produces some of the most turbulent, strange, and sometimes even violent weather.
 Possibilities run the gamut from tornadoes and ice storms to late blizzards and early thunderstorms.
 The first heat waves affect some parts of the country.